Shivam1059/College_code/README.md

 # collegecode
-This is my first  Git Repository
+This is my first  Git Repository.
-Authar - Shivam ahirwar
+Author - Shivam ahirwar